Configuring Access Control in EE and FE

 When RBAC is first enabled in an Aerospike EE cluster, it comes with a default admin user that has the permissions to create new users.

-- In Aerospike EE the default username is
+- In Aerospike EE the default credentials are username:

 admin

 .
-You can change the default password for the admin user by editing the configuration parameterdefault-password-file
+To change the default password for the admin user, edit thedefault-password-file

-which was introduced in Aerospike Database 7.1. - In Aerospike Federal Edition password authentication is disabled.
+configuration parameter which was introduced in Aerospike Database 7.1. - In Aerospike Federal Edition password authentication is disabled.
 You must create and sign a TLS certificate for the admin user, in order to use PKI authentication.
-Refer to create a user certificate request.
+See Generate TLS certificate requests.

 The asadm